Hex (board game): Variants

 Other connection games with similar objectives but different structures include Shannon switching game (also known as Gale and Bridg-It) and TwixT.
 Both of these bear some degree of similarity to the ancient Chinese game of Go.

 Rectangular grids and paper and pencil

 The game may be played on a rectangular grid like a chess, checker or go board, by considering that spaces (intersections in the case of go) are connected in one diagonal direction but not the other.
 The game may be played with paper and pencil on a rectangular array of dots or graph paper in the same way by using two different colored pencils.

 Board sizes

 Popular dimensions other than the standard 11×11 are 13×13 and 19×19 as a result of the game's relationship to the older game of Go.
-According to the book A Beautiful Mind, John Nash (one of the game's inventors) advocated 14×14 as the optimal size.
+According to the book A Beautiful Mind, John Nash advocated 14×14 as the optimal size.